P-shannon/unit01-project/README.md

 *** Patrick Shannon / 10/05/17 ***

-# Delvers: Curses of Risk and Rewards Proposal
+# Delvers: Curses of Risk and Rewards Project Submission

 ## What is Delvers?
 >A game about managing talent, resources, and risk as you fight through dungeons in turn-based combat, featuring permanent death.